TylerJang27/Scav_Hunt_Extension/README.md

  - id (Integer) [1]
     - The step of the clue.
 0 denotes the starting point
  - url (String/Regex) [1]
-    - The URL Regex where the clue should be found
+    - The URL Regex where the clue should be found.
+Do NOT inclue the https://
  - text (String) [1 or html]
     - The text of the clue leading to the next step.
 Favored over HTML
  - html (String) [1 or text]